 During and after graduation she worked for several architecture firms in Tehran, Rotterdam, and Antwerp while contributing to design studios and workshops in Tehran Azad University and IUST, faculty of Architecture.
 She awarded the second price with her team for a national architecture competition “Sustainable House” in 2005 and second prize for “Project 1095- Pavilion Design, the Netherlands” in 2012.

-Since 2012, she has been a Ph.D. researcher at TU Delft, department of architecture.
-Her research concerns a critical reading on the architecture of the “bazaar”, in regard to the understanding of complex spatial and territorial mechanisms within contemporary cities and their historical backgrounds.
-Her Ph.D. is supervised by Prof. Ir.
-Michiel Riedijk, Prof. Dr. Ir.
+In December of 2018 she obtained her Ph.D. at TU Delft, department of architecture.
+Her Ph.D. research, under the supervision of Prof. Dr. Ir.
 Tom Avermaete and Ir.
 M.G.H.
-Schoonderbeek.
-Currently, she is teaching design and theory courses in the chair of Public Building as well as Complex Projects.
-She is part of the editorial board of the Footprint Journal and an editor of the upcoming Issue of Footprint #23: The Architecture of Logistics.
+Schoonderbeek, existed of a critical reading on the architecture of the “bazaar”, in regard to the understanding of complex spatial and territorial mechanisms within contemporary cities and their historical backgrounds.
+Whilst finishing her Ph.D. she simultaneously taught design and theory courses in the chair of Public Building as well as Complex Projects.
+She was part of the editorial board of the Footprint Journal and an editor of the Issue of Footprint #23: The Architecture of Logistics.

 Currently dr. Sanaan Bensi is involved with a project called 'Hidden Waters' which explores the idiosyncratic historical water systems and infrastructures.
 It is the story of often common knowledge with wondrous infrastructures and architectural objects which are not only functional but also beautiful to behold. he product of this research is twofold.
 On one hand, it attempts to be verbal (historical and theoretical), and, on the other hand, it is visual (drawing, photography, and models).